 A Construction Accident Lawyer for Ladder and Scaffold Injuries

-For many construction workers, climbing on scaffolding and ladders will be a part of their job duty.
+For many Wisconsin construction workers, climbing on scaffolding and ladders will be a part of their job duty.
 These tools are necessary for building projects but are also inherently dangerous.
 Falls from scaffolds and ladders are the number one cause of accidents and injuries on a construction site.
 When they occur, the injured worker may turn to our law office Hickey & Turim, S.C. after suffering from broken bones, spinal or back injuries, head trauma, and more.

 If you have been injured while working on a scaffold or ladder, you should call a construction accident lawyer in Milwaukee, WI to determine what your options may be in terms of recovering monetary compensation for economic and non-economic losses.